randymesso/IOS-Portfolio/README.md

-# IOS-Portfolio
+# IOS Portfolio

 ## Randy Messo

 <p align="left">
-I interned and now have worked as a Software Engineer for the past year and a half.
-During that time I have taken an interest and dove deep into the world of iOS development.
-After working on [complete this sentence with your experience]
+I worked as an intern and now have worked as a Software Engineer for the past year and a half.
+During this period, i've worked as a quality assurance engineer.
+I may have been on the testing side of things but my love for development never ceased.
+At that point I took an interest and dove deep into the world of iOS development.
+The process of learning and working on new projects has drove my passion to get better.
 </p>

 ## About Me